 Both days start at 9:00.
 The first day ends at 17:00 and the second day at 16:30.

-You can pay by credit card or invoice.
+You can pay by credit card or by invoice.
+To select the latter, please click on “Show other payment options” on the “Overview” tap.
 If you have any questions, please contact firstname.lastname@example.org.

 Following the successful completion of the course, each participant will be designated a Certified Scrum Product Owner (CSPO).
-This certification includes a two-year membership Scrum Alliance, where member–only material and information is available.
+There is no test or exam at the end of after the course.
+The certification includes a two-year membership with the Scrum Alliance, which gives you access to member–only material and information.
 For more information on the certification please visit the Scrum Alliance CSPO page.

 Reading the following resources will help participants prepare for the training:

 - Roman Pichler.
 Agile Product Management with Scrum.
 2010.